v8/v8.dev/src/features/weak-references.md

 ```

 :::note
-You can think of `WeakMap.prototype.set(ref, metaData)` as adding a property with the value `metaData` to the object `ref`: as long as you have a reference to the object, you can get the metadata.
+**Note:** You can think of `WeakMap.prototype.set(ref, metaData)` as adding a property with the value `metaData` to the object `ref`: as long as you have a reference to the object, you can get the metadata.
 Once you no longer have a reference to the object, it can be garbage-collected, even if you still have a reference to the `WeakMap` to which it was added.
 Similarly, you can think of a `WeakSet` as a special case of `WeakMap` where all the values are booleans.

 A JavaScript `WeakMap` is not really _weak_: it actually refers _strongly_ to its contents as long as the key is alive.
 The `WeakMap` only refers weakly to its contents once the key is garbage-collected.
 A more accurate name for this kind of relationship is [_ephemeron_](https://en.wikipedia.org/wiki/Ephemeron).
 :::

 `WeakRef` is a more advanced API that provides _actual_ weak references, enabling a window into the lifetime of an object.
 Let’s walk through an example together.

-For the example, suppose we're working on a chat web application that uses web sockets to communicate with a server.
+For the example, suppose we’re working on a chat web application that uses web sockets to communicate with a server.
 Imagine a `MovingAvg` class that, for performance diagnostic purposes, keeps a set of events from a web socket in order to compute a simple moving average of the latency.

 ```js
 class MovingAvg {